-"appropriate to the business's size and complexity and the nature and scope of its processing activities, taking into account the state of the art and cost of implementing the components of a cybersecurity program," which is consistent with cybersecurity requirements and guidance in other contexts, such as the FTC's Standards for Safeguarding Customer Information, the European Union's GDPR, and settlements reached between companies and the Attorney General.
-"Cybersecurity program" is defined in subsection 7001(m).
+Subsection (b)(1) requires the audit to identify, assess, and document the business's cybersecurity program, including the related written documentation of the program such as its policies and procedures, and the components listed in subsection (b)(2).
+It also describes the business's cybersecurity program as "appropriate to the business's size and complexity and the nature and scope of its processing activities, taking into account the state of the art and cost of implementing the components of a cybersecurity program," which is consistent with cybersecurity requirements and guidance in other contexts, such as the FTC's Standards for Safeguarding Customer Information, GDPR in the European Union ("EU"), and settlements reached between companies and the Attorney General.90 "Cybersecurity program" is defined in subsection 7001(m).

 Thus, subsections (a) and (b)(1) together effectively require the audit to thoroughly assess and document how the business protects consumers' personal information.
 These requirements are necessary for the cybersecurity audit to identify gaps and weaknesses in its cybersecurity program, which the business can then prioritize and remediate.
-These subsections recognize that businesses may protect consumers' personal information in varying ways; they provide flexibility for businesses and their auditors to respectively explain, assess, and document how the business protects consumers' personal information.
+These subsections recognize that businesses may protect consumers' personal information in varying ways; they provide